-- Identify any dangerous substances used, created, or liable to be created and the fire and explosion risks they pose - Put control measures in place to either eliminate those risks, or, where this is not reasonably practicable, control them - Set up controls to reduce the impact of incidents involving dangerous substances - Prepare plans and procedures for dealing with emergencies - Provide employees and others, such as contractors, with adequate information, instruction and training on controlling and dealing with the risks - Identify and classify areas of the workplace where explosive atmospheres may occur, and avoid allowing ignition sources, such as unprotected equipment that could cause sparks, into those areas.
+- Identify any dangerous substances used, created (or liable to be created), and the fire and explosion risks they pose - Put control measures in place to eliminate or adequately control the risks - Set up controls to reduce the impact of incidents involving dangerous substances - Prepare plans and procedures for dealing with emergencies - Provide employees and others, such as contractors, with adequate information, instruction and training on controlling and dealing with the risks - Identify and classify areas of the workplace where explosive atmospheres may occur, and avoid allowing ignition sources, such as unprotected equipment that could cause sparks, into those areas.

 Employers should first attempt to eliminate or reduce the risk from dangerous substances by replacing them with a safer or less risky substance or process.
 For example, it may be possible to replace a low 'flashpoint' liquid with a non-flammable one, or one with a higher flashpoint.

 However, if this is not possible, other control measures should be implemented, in the following order:

-- Reduce the quantity of dangerous substances to a minimum - Avoid or minimise releases of dangerous substances - Control releases of dangerous substances at source - Prevent the formation of an explosive atmosphere, including by ventilation - Collect, contain and remove any releases to a safe place - Avoid ignition sources

-Keep incompatible substances apart - for example, by keeping sources of ignition, such as naked flames and sparks, and substances that can catch fire, such as gas, vapour and dusts, separate.
+- Reduce the quantity of dangerous substances to a minimum - Avoid or minimise releases of dangerous substances - Control releases of dangerous substances at source - Prevent the formation of an explosive atmosphere, including by ventilation - Collect, contain and remove any releases to a safe place - Avoid ignition sources - Keep incompatible substances apart for example, by keeping sources of ignition, such as naked flames, and substances that can catch fire, such as gas, vapour and dusts, separate.